Year admitted to practice: 2005 (NSW)

 Prior to commencing practice as an independent barrister, Lisa was a Senior Executive Service (SES) employee for the Australian Public Service (APS) working as Deputy Native Title Registrar for the National Native Title Tribunal.

 Now bridging her passion for sports and the law, in March 2020 Lisa was appointed by Senator the Hon Richard Colbeck as an inaugural tribunal Member of the National Sports Tribunal.

-Lisa is committed to sharing knowledge and helping to creating open learning dialogues, and has offered training and seminars through LegalWise, Aurora, AIATSIS, the Federal Court/NNTT and Australian Disputes Centre; Aurora; AIATSIS; and a variety of private training providers.
+Committed to sharing knowledge and helping to creating open learning dialogues, Lisa has offered training and seminars through LegalWise; the Federal Court of Australia and the NNTT; Australian Disputes Centre; Aurora; AIATSIS; and a variety of private training providers.

 Beyond having acted for clients in ASIC and ORIC corporate governance and regulatory matters, Lisa is also personally an experienced director and has a passion for working with Not-For-Profit (NFP) and charitable boards and organisations that focus on innovative ways to address issues affecting our communities.